William Williams (Indiana politician)

-William Williams (May 11, 1821 – April 22, 1896) was an American lawyer and politician who served four terms as a U.S. Representative from Indiana from 1867 to 1875.
+William Williams (May 11, 1821 – April 22, 1896) was an American lawyer and politician who served four terms as a U.S. Representative in Indiana from 1867 to 1875.

 Biography

 Born near Carlisle, Pennsylvania, Williams attended the common schools and received a very limited education.

 He studied law and was admitted to the bar in 1845 and commenced practice in Warsaw, Indiana.
 Williams served as Treasurer of Kosciusko County in 1852.

 He resigned the office of treasurer for an ultimately unsuccessful bid for Lieutenant Governor in 1853.

 Williams managed the Bank of Warsaw for several years, and also served as director of the Fort Wayne and Chicago Railway from 1854 to 1856, and as director of the Michigan City prison from 1859 to 1862.
 He served in the Union Army as commandant of Camp Allen in Fort Wayne, in 1862 and as paymaster of Volunteers, with headquarters at Louisville, Kentucky, until the close of the war.